webforge-labs/shimney-js/README.md

 ## Licence

-MIT (but consider the licenses from every single shimney package)
+MIT (but consider the licenses from every single shimney package in package.json)